jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/first-month/HouseCommitteeMinutes.rst

 1. We hope to set up a regular meeting time and place and to get everyone there.
-   It is suggested that we meet on the 4th Wednesday of the Month at 1 PM at `Carlton`_’s house.
+   It is suggested that we meet on the 4th Wednesday of the Month at 1 PM at `Carlton`_'s house.
    We will see if that works.
 2. `Ann Daugherty`_ will be our clerk and `Molly Wingate`_ will be our recording clerk.
 3. We have some questions for the meeting at large to add to its consideration of its readiness to